 I walk the dogs almost every day.
 One of them, Dallas the mixed breed, is quite assertive.
 She usually pulls me along.
 Its not too comfortable.
 Holding the leash out in front of me prevents me from swinging my arms in a natural gait while we walk.
 I was first motivated to develop something that would allow my hands to be free.
 I clipped the leash to a belt loop - not bad.
 It felt good.
 Not only were my arms free, but she was now pulling me from my center of gravity, my waist, rather than from a shoulder socket.
 There was much less strain.
 I could walk and exercise with a natural rhythm.
 It was a little odd to pull from one off-center belt loop, however.
 I pursued a belt that would hold the leash right in front.

-The leashbelt.
-Accessories: a pouch for poop bags, keys, etc. and a case for a water bottle.
+A pouch for poop bags, phone, keys, etc. and a pouch for a water bottle.
 The leash link.